Real Name | Natalie Dormer |

 - Natalie Dormer's relationship status is Single

-- Where did Natalie Dormer go to school?
-Natalie Dormer is a graduate of University of Cambridge
+- Which college/university did Natalie Dormer go to?
+Natalie Dormer went to University of Cambridge

 FAQ